Spousal Support Attorney in Corona

 Helping Clients with Alimony Agreements in CA

-Spousal support – also referred to as alimony – refers to monetary monthly payments made by one spouse to the other after a divorce.
+Spousal support – sometimes referred to as "alimony" – refers to monetary monthly payments made by one spouse to the other after a divorce.
 Spousal support is intended to ensure that both parties are able to maintain the same standard of living they shared during the marriage.

 As a complex facet of family law, alimony matters can be difficult to negotiate on your own.
-To ensure that you are prepared to put your best foot forward when negotiating the terms of a support arrangement or requesting a modification, call a Corona alimony attorney at Hanson, Gorian, Bradford & Hanich today.
-With experience in well over 5,000 cases, our spousal support lawyers in Corona, CA have seen it all – and we are ready to advocate on your behalf.
+To ensure that you are prepared to put your best foot forward when negotiating the terms of a spousal support arrangement or requesting a modification, call a Corona spousal support attorney at Hanson, Gorian, Bradford & Hanich today.
+With experience in well over 5,000 cases, our spousal support lawyers have seen it all – and we are ready to advocate on your behalf.

 Who Will Pay Alimony?

 In the majority of cases, spousal support is paid by the party with a higher income to the other person for a predetermined period, with the purpose of allowing the receiving party a chance to get on stable ground financially.
 There are, however, cases in which the judge may order spousal support, even when both parties have a similar level of income, as a remedy for damage done during the marriage.